-Did you know that synth parameters use different units depending on the developer?
-For example, for an oscillator, the frequency parameters found in the Ableton live operator are not directly usable with Arturia Pigments?
+Did you know that basic things like an oscillator frequency settings, are completely different between synths makers?
+For example, the frequency parameters found in the Ableton live operator are not directly usable with Arturia Pigments?

 If you don't know these differences, you can make big mistakes in sound design and synthesis!

 Let's take Underbelly's great Youtube tutorial on making a Neuro Bass.

 This tutorial is done with Ableton Live Operator, and we have to have a sound with 3 frequencies: the fundamental, and the harmonics 5 and 7.